 Many people are distressed about the persistent endorsement of sports betting.
-They are worried that this campaign will bring about a new gang of people that will be impaired by gambling.
+They are worried that this campaign will bring about a new gang of people that will be impaired by gambling whether it’s gambling on a sports game or spending time in a casino playing slots.
 Ever since their establishment, sports betting and other types of gambling such as the use of poker machines in pubs and clubs have been very rampant.

 The blooming of gambling industry really does raise a very crucial question.
 Does gambling lobbying really exist?
 Do these gambling companies pay huge sums of money to lobbyists so that they negotiate regulatory policies with members of the legislatures?
 This article explores whether it exists and if not what is the secret behind the massive success of this industry.

 Transfer of money between legislatures and gambling companies

 There are a lot of accounts that suggests that lobbying in gambling industry do exist.
 One of the most popular stories is about the former minister Peter Garret.
 In the year 2004, there were claims that Garret had received a bunch of cash in an envelope from an envoy of lobby groups clubs NSW at an event organized the gambling industry.
 Garret remarkably retracted the claims stating that it was a cheque which he had received from his electorate office, and he went forward to claim that he gave back the cheque.
 Many people believe that the reason for his retraction had something to do with the book he was launching.

 Gambling industry supporting political parties and campaigns